DaneshjouLab/autogkb-benchmark/README.md

 - **Coverage calculation:** `covered_variants / total_non_wildtype_variants`

 #### Overall Score
-The overall benchmark score is the arithmetic mean of all field scores, and also includes dependency validation.
+The overall benchmark score is the arithmetic mean of all field scores, with dependency validation penalties applied (5% per issue, capped at 30% total penalty).

 ### Running the Benchmark
 ```bash